bacalhau-project/docs.bacalhau.org/docs/running-node/quick-start.md

 bacalhau docker run ubuntu echo Test
 ```

-If you see logs of your compute node bidding for the job above it means you've successfully joined Bacalhau as a Compute Provider!
+If you see logs of your compute node bidding for the job above it means you've successfully created a Bacalhau node!

-### What's next?

-At this point, you probably have a number of questions for us.
-What incentive should you expect for running a public Bacalhau node?
-Please contact us on [Slack](https://bit.ly/bacalhau-project-slack/archives/C02RLM3JHUY) to further discuss this topic and for sharing your valuable feedback.